International Journal of Development Education and Global Learning

 Liam Wegimont, Global Education Network, Europe

 Su Yeon Park, Korea International Cooperation Agency, South Korea

 Book Reviews Editor

-Madeleine Le Bourdon, Queen Mary University of London, UK
+Madeleine Le Bourdon, University of Bath, UK

 The International Journal of Development Education and Global Learning (IJDEGL) is published twice a year, in June and December.

 Open access policy

 All articles published in IJDEGL are licensed under the Creative Commons Attribution License (CC-BY) 4.0 international license agreement and published open access, making them immediately and freely available to read and download.
 The CC BY license agreement allows authors to retain copyright while allowing others to copy, distribute, and make some uses of the work.
 Further information regarding this can be found at https://creativecommons.org/licenses/by/4.0/ and licensing terms and conditions can be found in our Journals Editorial Policy.